Littleor/Littleor/README.md

 ### Hi there 👋  This is Dengming Zhang
 > **I am seeking PhD opportunities for Fall 2026.
 Any information is appreciated. 🙏**

-- 😀 I’m a third-year master student at [Zhejiang University](https://www.zju.edu.cn/).
+- 😀 I recently graduated with a Master's degree from [Zhejiang University](https://www.zju.edu.cn/).
 - 🏆 My current research interests focus on **AI under low-data and low-compute**, including **Multimodal LLM**, **Generative AI(Image/Music)** and **Affective Computing**.
 At the same time, I have researched on the **Meta-learning** and **HCI** on the side.
 The publications are available at my [homepage](https://littleor.github.io/).
 - 👨‍💻 By the way, I am good at combining scientific research with **engineering implementation**, and I have rich experience in **front-end** development, **back-end** development, and **cluster devops**.
 - 📫 Contact me via dmz@zju.edu.cn.